Isaevahob/cypress-boilerplate-1/README.md

 ## Task 2: Write the test covering the scenario: Demo page - should load footer with all elements and navigate to the privacy policy

 - visit the https://instapage.com domain
-- click on the "GET STARTED" button
+- click on the "BOOK A DEMO" button
 - scroll to the bottom of the page
 - assert the footer elements
 - click on the "Privacy policy"